bogdan-nazar/social-monster/readme.txt

 * Internal share buttons (G+,FB,VK,Twitter,Delicious,Pinterest,LinkedIn and more) with ability to select preffered ones.
 * The tools for ordering internal social buttons.
 * The tools for "ShareThis" buttons embedding.
-Instructions is present to get customized ShareThis data.
+Instructions are present to get customized ShareThis data.
 * Facebook and Vkontakte comment widgets.
 * Option to order them.
 * Option to switch on/off each of widgets including WP internal comments.
-* Default language is set to english.
+* Default language is set to English.
 * Already translated for <b>russian users</b>.
 * And more other options to cusomize data and view of comment widgets.